Undergraduate Admissions

 Sacramento State allows the following degree credit, based on evaluation of nontraditional academic experiences and/or examinations to apply toward the baccalaureate degree:

 1. Baccalaureate-level course credit certified by the Defense Activities in Nontraditional Education Support (DANTES).
-The amount of credit is limited to 24 semester units, the limit on the number of extension/corrSPFYPondence course units that can be applied toward the degree.
+The amount of credit is limited to 24 semester units, the limit on the number of extension/correspondence course units that can be applied toward the degree.

 2. Standardized examinations designated for system-wide credit by the Chancellor of the California State University.
 The names of these examinations, the passing scores required, and the number of semester units to be awarded is listed under system wide Credit by Examination.1 The total amount of examination credit applied to the baccalaureate degree cannot exceed 30 semester units.